Did you know that once you acquire Korean citizenship you can also apply to change your name to a Korean name and here’s how?

 5. When you finish signing up your application, you need to go 종합민원실.
 Get your Revenue Stamp and pay 30,600 won each (change of surname and name) a total of 61,200 won.

-You also need to fill in the 송달료 with your name, how much you’ve paid, name of the bank, bank account, and holder name in case your application will not be approved they’ll refund your payment.
+You also need to fill in the 송달료 with your name, how much you’ve paid, name of the bank, bank account, and holder name because you’ll get a refund once your change of name has been done.

 6. Go back to 가족관계등록계.
 Submit all your requirements after receiving your revenue stamp and copy of your 송달료 (it should be 2 copies if you both changed your surname and first name).